vishwaksen21/gesture-recog/README.md

     ```
 4.  **Deploy:**
     ```bash
-    npm run deploy
-    # or
-    yarn deploy
-    # or
-    pnpm deploy
+    firebase deploy --only hosting
     ```

-    This command will use the `firebase deploy --only hosting` script defined in `package.json`.
-The Firebase CLI will detect the Next.js framework, build the necessary Cloud Function (if needed for SSR/API routes), and deploy the static assets and function to Firebase Hosting.
+    This command uses the configuration in `firebase.json`.
+The Firebase CLI detects Next.js, builds necessary cloud functions, and deploys static assets and functions to Firebase Hosting.

 5.  **Visit Your Site:** Once deployment is complete, the Firebase CLI will output the URL of your deployed application.